 - Path: /

-You can store up to 4096 bytes of data in a cookie, and there’s a limited number of cookies per domain.
-This number varies among different browsers.
+You can store up to 4096 bytes of data in a cookie.
+The number of cookies allowed per domain varies among browsers – Chrome allows up to 180, Firefox up to 150, and Safari and Edge up to 50.

 A. Creating a Cookie with JavaScript